 New Work: Shotz, Kempinas, Temple, San Francisco Museum of Modern Art, San Francisco, CA

 Alyson Shotz: 2007 Saint Gaudens Memorial Fellow,Saint-Gaudens National Historic Site, Cornish, NH

 Infinite Space, Derek Eller Gallery, North Room, New York, NY

 Yale University Art Gallery, Yale University, New Haven, CT

-Topologies, curated by Jane Simon, Madison Museum of Contemporary Art, Madison, WI and The Richard E. Peeler Art Center, DePauw University, Greencastle, IN
+Topologies, The Richard E. Peeler Art Center, DePauw University, Greencastle, IN

 C2, Kevin Bruk Gallery, Miami, FL